Together Redefined: Discover Our Rebranding Trailer. Watch Now!

 ERP connector

-The ERP connector connects the ERP or merchandise management system with the EDI solution.
+The ERP connector links the ERP or merchandise management system with the EDI solution.
 It ensures that data is transferred automatically and in the correct format.
-This eliminates the need to manually transfer documents or convert data from export files.
+This eliminates the need for manual document handovers or converting data from export files.

 EDI converter

-The EDI converter translates the company's internal data formats (e.g. CSV, XML or proprietary formats) into standardized EDI message formats such as EDIFACT or ANSI X12 - and back again.
-It acts as an "interpreter" between the systems.
+The EDI converter translates a company’s internal data formats (for example CSV, XML, or proprietary formats) into standardized EDI message formats such as EDIFACT or ANSI X12 – and back again.
+In this way, it acts as an “interpreter” between systems.

 EDI communication adapter

-The communication adapter (also known as the EDI interface) is responsible for transmitting EDI messages to the business partner.
-It ensures that the data is sent and received in encrypted form via secure, internationally recognized protocols (e.g. AS2, OFTP2, X.400).
-This ensures data protection and confidentiality.
+The communication adapter (also known as the EDI interface) handles the transmission of EDI messages to the business partner.
+It ensures that data is encrypted and transferred using secure, internationally recognized protocols (e.g. AS2, OFTP2, X.400).
+This guarantees data protection and confidentiality.

 Hand berührt leuchtendes futuristisches Interface.